-What En Vogue have been doing best is creating a mosaic of hits in their unmistakable voice, re-setting the clock for female pop and R&B groups for more than a decade.
+What En Vogue does best is creating a mosaic of hits in their unmistakable voices, re-setting the clock for female pop and R&B groups for more than a decade.

 Family obligations saw the group take a break in 1995 (both Cindy and Maxine have children), but in 1997, their contribution to the Set It Off soundtrack, 'Don't Let Go (Love)' garnered them a #2 hit on Billboard's Top Singles chart.
-Soon after Dawn Robinson left the group to pursue a solo career, and in May of '97 the girls released their third full length album EV3.
+Soon after, Dawn Robinson left the group to pursue a solo career, and in May of '97 the girls released their third full length album EV3.
 They closed out the century with Best Of En Vogue, a greatest hits collection that capped their incredible first decade.
 In fact, Billboard magazine ranked En Vogue in the top 20 artists of the 1990's.